 Population Size - Memorial Hermann serves "Greater Houston", a nine-county region along the Gulf Coast in Southeast Texas where several counties are without hospital district services.
-Spanning more than 10,000 square miles, an area only slightly smaller than the State of Massachusetts, Greater Houston is geographically flat with inadequately-sized natural drainage, making it particularly susceptible to catastrophic flooding events.
+Spanning more than 10,000 square miles, an area only slightly smaller than the State of Massachusetts, Greater Houston is geographically flat with inadequately sized natural drainage, making it particularly susceptible to catastrophic flooding events.
 Home to roughly 7 million people, the Greater Houston Metropolitan Service Area is the 5th largest in the U.S. and continues to be one of the fastest growing.
 This sustained growth has strained health and social infrastructure, with some communities lacking easy and reliable access to healthy foods, safe roads, affordable and secure housing, and adequate sidewalks and rainwater runoff systems.

 Demographics - One of the most racially/ethnically diverse metropolitan areas in the nation, no one racial or ethnic groups hold a majority in Greater Houston.
-Made up of 35% White, 38% Hispanic, 17% Black, and 8% Asian, nearly 1 in 4 residents are foreign born contributing to a wide variety of cultures and ethnicities present in the region.
-Roughly 49% of residents speak languages other than English at home.
+Made up of 36% White, 38% Hispanic, 17% Black, and 8% Asian, nearly 1 in 4 residents are foreign born contributing to a wide variety of cultures and ethnicities present in the region.
+Roughly 40% of residents speak languages other than English at home.
 Immigration is a major part of our identity.
 Houston is home to the nation's fourth-largest Hispanic population and the nation's ninth-largest Asian population.
 Such diversity leads to unique health disparities and community needs.
-27% of the total populations are minors and 10% are over 65 years of age, resulting in a potential workforce (18-64 years) of approximately 4.3 million individuals.
-Despite this possibility for economic success, only 30% of the 25+ years of age population have a college degree or higher, readying them for Houston's growth business and industry opportunities.
+27% of the total populations are minors and 11% are over 65 years of age, resulting in a potential workforce (18-64 years) of approximately 4.3 million individuals.
+Despite this possibility for economic success, only 33% of the 25+ years of age population have a college degree or higher, readying them for

+Houston's growth business and industry opportunities.
 There are pockets of poverty throughout the area and some residents face tough economic challenges which can affect their health and the health of their family.
 The median household income hovers at \$69,000 and the per capita income is roughly \$35,000.
-Sixteen percent of all residents fall at or below the Federal Poverty Threshold.
+Fourteen percent of all residents fall at or below the Federal Poverty Threshold.

-COVID-19 in Greater Houston - During the COVID-19 pandemic, more than 590,000 individuals in the Greater Houston region were infected with the virus and 8,300 did not survive their illness.
+COVID-19 in Greater Houston - During the COVID-19 pandemic, more than 1,540,000 individuals in the Greater Houston region were infected with the virus and 15,500 did not survive their illness.
 Residents of color and low-income communities have been hit disproportionately hard throughout the region.
-Food insecurity has grown during the pandemic with 15% of Greater Houston households reporting "often" or "sometimes" not having enough to eat.
-Among households with children, that rate has climbed to an average of 20%.
-Houston has ranked among the top three cities in the nation for evictions filed during the pandemic.
-These outcomes coincide with the findings that job losses in the early stages of the pandemic were worse than first reported.
-For industries struggling prior to the shutdown, COVID-19 made things worse and a full recovery is likely several years away.
+Food insecurity spiked during the pandemic with nearly 30% of Greater Houston households reporting "often" or "sometimes" not having enough to eat.
+Those rates have reduced since that peak but remain at an average of 15%.
+Houston has ranked among the top three cities in the nation for evictions filed during the pandemic and evictions have risen since the expiration of eviction protection policies and court orders.
+For industries struggling prior to the shutdown, COVID-19 made things worse, and a full recovery is likely several years away.

-Major Employers - The Houston area's unemployment rate ended 2020 at 7.6%, up from the relatively low pre-COVID pandemic rate of 3.8%.
-Four sectors accounted for over half the pandemic job losses: health care, other services, restaurants and bars, and retail; these industries have recouped two-thirds of its losses as the shutdown and public health mandates have started to lift.
-Home to more than 20 Fortune 500 company headquarters, the energy industry dominates the Houston economy but grocery stores (Walmart, Kroger, and San Antonio-based H-E-B) and healthcare (Memorial Hermann, MD Anderson, and Methodist) are the largest employers, along with United Airlines.
+Major Employers - The Houston area's unemployment rate spiked during 2020 due to the COVID-19 pandemic at 7.6% but ended 2021 at 4.8%.
+Home to more than 20 Fortune 500 company headquarters, the energy industry dominates the Houston economy, but grocery stores (Walmart, Kroger, and San Antoniobased H-E-B) and healthcare (Memorial Hermann, MD Anderson, and Methodist) are the largest employers, along with McDonald's and United Airlines.
 These healthcare organizations are collaborators with Memorial Hermann on community improvement efforts.
-Reducing poverty and strengthening existing graduation rates (currently 78% for Houston high schoolers) is paramount to supporting all sector's continued strength and prosperity.
+Reducing poverty and strengthening existing graduation rates (currently 75% for Houston high schoolers) is paramount to supporting all sector's continued strength and prosperity.